cachier-cache/core/README.md

         - create a 'batch' command, define a schema for it to take one dict with a bunch of key and value pairs (does all the pairs have the same expiry? or separate expiries?)
 (DO BOTH)
         - add metrics like pg_stats?
         - better error messages
--->
+        - separate code in different files and folders i.e. models in models dir -->

 <!-- TODO: protocol buffers: